lucapalamenti/GeographyApp/README.md

 - When dragging from one element into another (both within the same parent) in the learn gamemode, if the parent region is also the name of a region (ex: washington state and washington county) then the entire parent region gets highlighted
 - List gamemodes display parent regions without regions of type "enabled" in list, even though they have no regions to type
 - If game ends within 2 seconds of clicking a region, the region stays clickable when reviewing map

+## Questions

+- Is it necessary to have a single primary key for an SQL table?